grpc/proposal/A43-sdk-authorization.md

   // Check if the policy file has been modified, if so, read authorization policy
   // from the policy file and create a new internalAuthzServerInterceptor.
-  // Unlike the constructor, IOException or IllegalArgumentException here will be
+  // Unlike the constructor, IOException here will be caught and logged and the
-  // caught and logged and the previous internalAuthzServerInterceptor will be
+  // previous internalAuthzServerInterceptor will be continuously used. void checkAndReloadPolicy();
-  // continuously used.
-  void checkAndReloadPolicy();

   // Closeable for scheduling policy refreshes.